Normalized Berkovich spaces and surface singularities: Local analytic structure

 \begin{proof} We can replace $\X$ by its formal blowup along $\X_0$, since the blowup morphism induces a surjective map between the reductions.
-Indeed, without loss of generality we can assume that $\X=\Spf(A)$ is affine and since it is admissible then no component of $\Spec(A)$ is contained in $\X_0$, and therefore the image of the scheme theoretic blowup of $\Spec(A)$ along $\X_0$, which is closed since the blowup is a proper map and has to contain the complement $\Spec(A)\setminus\X_0$, is all of $\Spec(A)$.
+Indeed, without loss of generality we can assume that $\X=\Spf(A)$ is affine and since it is admissible then no component of $\Spec(A)$ is contained in $\X_0$.
+Therefore the image of the scheme theoretic blowup of $\Spec(A)$ along $\X_0$, which is closed since the blowup is a proper map and has to contain the complement $\Spec(A)\setminus\X_0$, is all of $\Spec(A)$.
 Note that the blown up formal scheme is still admissible, because its ideal of definition is locally principal, generated by a regular element.
-By replacing $\X$ with an affine open formal subscheme whose ideal of definition is principal, generated by an element $t$, we can assume that $\X_t=\X=\Spf(A)$ is an affine formal scheme of finite type over $k[[t]]$.
-Furthermore, we can assume that $A$ is integrally closed in $A[t^{-1}]$, since the morphism of formal schemes induced by taking the integral closure induces a surjection at the level of special fibers.
-By \cite[7.4.2]{deJ95} we have $A\cong\OOO_{\X_t^\beth}\big({\X_t^\beth}\big)$, therefore $(\X_t)_0=\X_0$ is the canonical reduction of the affinoid space $\X_t^\beth$, and the map $\Sp_{\X_t}\colon\X_t^\beth\to\X_0$ coincides with the reduction map of \cite[\S2.4]{Ber90}.
+By replacing $\X$ with an affine open formal subscheme whose ideal of definition is principal, generated by an element $t$, we can assume that $\X_t=\X=\Spf(A)$ is an affine formal scheme, flat and of finite type over $k[[t]]$.
+Furthermore, we can assume that $A$ is integrally closed in $A[t^{-1}]$, since the morphism of formal schemes induced by taking the integral closure is surjective by \cite[V.2.1, Theorem 1]{Bourbaki-CommutativeAlgebra1-7}.
+By \cite[2.1]{MartinKappen15} we have $A\cong\OOO_{\X_t^\beth}\big({\X_t^\beth}\big)$, therefore $(\X_t)_0=\X_0$ is the canonical reduction of the affinoid space $\X_t^\beth$, and the map $\Sp_{\X_t}\colon\X_t^\beth\to\X_0$ coincides with the reduction map of \cite[\S2.4]{Ber90}.
 Therefore $\Sp_{\X_t}$ is surjective by \cite[2.4.4(i)]{Ber90}.
 The surjectivity of $\Sp_\X\colon\Xeta\to\X$ follows from the fact that $\iota\circ\Sp_\X=\Sp_{\X_t}$, where $\iota\colon\X^\beth_t\to\Xeta$ is the natural inclusion of Lemma~\ref{lemma_omeo}. \end{proof}